General Information / Storage of Samples Before Analysis

 Samples collected outside the hospital should be stored at room temperature until picked up for transport to the hospital.
 If samples are collected after the transport has left then they should be placed in a refrigerator except those samples for genetic tests (EDTA), HLA B27 (EDTA), joint aspirates or other “sterile fluids”, urethral swabs and HVS.

 Some surgeries have centrifuges to spin down brown top blood samples.
 Once spun down, these samples are relatively stable but may be stored in a refrigerator until collected by transport.
 Please clearly mark the request card that the sample has been centrifuged.
+Please follow the guidance in the Information sheet for centrifugation when preparing the sample for storage.

 All fluids, e.g. CSF, pleural fluid, joint fluids and pus require culturing without delay.
 Specimens should preferably be taken during laboratory opening hours and sent immediately to the Department.
 The Microbiology Department (NOT general pathology reception) should be warned of the arrival of urgent and important, unrepeatable specimens.
 If taken outside laboratory hours the Microbiology “BMS on-call” should be contacted via Switchboard.